-4.11.7.4 mAb markers
+4.13.7.4 mAb markers

 For effector function markers measured based on a sample from a mAb recipient, the markers are measured to each of a panel of HIV-1 Envelope proteins.
 The most relevant HIV-1 Env panel represents the VRC01 antibody footprint diversity of viruses exposing trial participants.
-For example, relevant for the North/South American MSM + TG cohort, Figure 4-12 shows a logo plot of the VRC01 antibody footprint motifs comprising sixteen amino acid sites [18] based on 275 subtype B US and South American sequences deposited in the Los Alamos National Laboratory (LANL) sequence database between 2006 and 2014.
-There are 89 unique mAb footprints, 23% of which are unique, and the top 5 ranking footprints cover 53% of the 89 unique footprints.
+For example, relevant for the study population of North/South American MSM + TG, Figure 4-8 shows a logo plot of the VRC01 antibody footprint motifs comprising 35 amino acid sites [127,128] based on 276 subtype B US and South American sequences deposited in the Los Alamos National Laboratory (LANL) sequence database between 2006 and 2014.
+There are 272 unique mAb footprints.

-Figure 4-12 Logo plot of the VRC01 antibody footprints that occur in 275 subtype B US and South American sequences deposited in the LANL sequence database between 2006 and 2014 protection is the weighted area under the magnitude-breadth neutralization curve of the mAb footprint Env panel, where the weighting is by the estimated prevalence of mAb footprints in HIV-1s circulating at the trial sites during the trial.
+Figure 4-8 Logo plot of the VRC01 antibody footprints that occur in 276 subtype B US and South American sequences deposited in the LANL sequence database between 2006 and 2014

-During the conduct of the trial the research team will determine a minimal set of Envs constituting a panel capturing most of the VRC01 mAb footprint diversity of exposing viruses, for each cohort which may require separate panels for subtype B viruses and subtype C viruses.
-One effector function marker of interest for assessing as a correlate of
+During the conduct of the trial the research team will determine a minimal set of Envs constituting a panel capturing most of the VRC01 mAb footprint diversity of exposing viruses.
+One effector function marker of interest for assessing as a correlate of protection is the weighted area under the magnitude-breadth neutralization curve of the mAb footprint Env panel, where the weighting is by the estimated prevalence of mAb footprints in HIV-1s circulating at the trial sites during the trial.